andreasjost/CI-MS3-Software-Forum/README.md

 difficult to read and it was extremely time consuming to change functions from one approach to the other.
 The UX could be more consistent with careful planning, but it would have consumed too much time to change the code (which in many cases would mean to change a lot of the basic structure)

+For the future: Even though the database used is not relational, it would have been helpful to create a flowchart to help with the structure.

 ### Materialize